WP Security Audit Log

 WP Activity Log is a complete logging solution, helping hundreds of thousands of administrators and security professionals track changes on their websites thanks to real-time user activity monitoring.

-WordPress changes and details WP Activity Log keeps track of
+What WordPress changes WP Activity Log tracks

 Get WP Activity Log and keep track of events on your site.
-The log not only tells you that a post, a user profile, or an object was updated, it also lets you know exactly what changed, when, and includes a user log (by whom) so you always have the information you need.
+The log not only tells you that a post, a user profile, or an object was updated, it also lets you know exactly what changed, when, and includes a user log (by whom), so you always have the information you need.

 Below is a summary of the changes that the plugin can keep a record of: